kj7rrv/altimeter-practice/README.md

 Thanks
 ---------
-Thanks to Sébastien Matton and everyone involved in the jQuery Flight Indicators Plugin.
+Thanks to Sébastien Matton and everyone involved in the making of the jQuery Flight Indicators Plugin.